Beaucarnea recurvata

 |

 canopy in rocky areas.
-The individual shown here was growing on an
+The individual shown at left was growing on an

 exposed rock face in dense scrub on the walls of the Sumidero Canyon in